 Therapy and Counseling can help you identify the root cause of Opioid abuse and provide new ways to manage stress and pain.

-Suboxone is a medication that can only be prescribed by doctors, physician assistants and nurse practitioners who have received waivers for the administration of the medication by the federal government through the Drug Addiction Treatment Act and Comprehensive Addiction and Recovery Act of 2016.
+Suboxone is a medication that can only be prescribed by internal medicine doctors, physician assistants and nurse practitioners who have received waivers for the administration of the medication by the federal government through the Drug Addiction Treatment Act and Comprehensive Addiction and Recovery Act of 2016.
 While it’s still considered a controlled substance, Suboxone carries far less risk of developing an addiction.

 A New Crossroad is a high-quality, continuous care center that will support you on your path to recovery.
 We won’t make your life difficult.
 Our Suboxone Doctors in Greenville, SC are kind, compassionate, non-judgmental, and dedicated to your complete and total wellbeing.
 Our Greenville Suboxone Doctors can help you if you are ready to give up opiates.